B.S. in Architectural Engineering Program

 Bachelor of Science in Architectural Engineering Degree Requirements

-A total of 132 credit hours is required for the degree.
+A total of 128 credit hours is required for the degree.
 Substitutions may be made only by submitting a petition to the academic advisor for the department's and school’s consideration.
 The student's design experience is developed throughout all four years of the undergraduate curriculum, beginning with the introductory course and continuing with required architectural, structural, illumination, power, HVAC, and construction management courses.
 Each student also takes an elective course in his or her selected emphasis; a list of elective courses is available on the CEAE website.
 In the fourth year, an ARCE capstone design course is required; it integrates the overall design experience for the student.
-In this course, the student designs the structural, mechanical, illumination, and power distribution systems for a building.

-Students who want to earn a professional Master of Architecture degree in addition to the B.S. in architectural engineering should apply for the "Track III Professional" program via the School of Architecture, Design, and Planning and discuss it each year with their ARCE advisor so that electives can be chosen carefully.
+Students who want to earn a professional Master of Architecture degree in addition to the B.S. in architectural engineering should apply for the "Track III Professional" program via the School of Architecture and Design and discuss it each year with their ARCE advisor so that electives can be chosen carefully.

 |MATH 125||Calculus I (GE 1.2)||4|